pivvenit/list-queued-deployments-action/README.md

-# List Queued deployments Github Action
+# List deployments Github Action

-This action returns a matrix that contains all deployments of a repository that have the 'queued' status.
+This action returns a matrix that contains all deployments of a repository.
-We use this action to deploy those queued deployments at a scheduled moment.

 ## Inputs

 ### `repository`

-**Required** Repository for which to list the queued deployments.
+**Required** Repository for which to list the deployments.

 ### `Token`